rhielab/TENET_2.0/README.md

 	F: Don't generate complex scatterplots for hyperGneg

+###### complexscatterplot_top_n_genes
+	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create complex scatterplots (Purity, CNV, SM datasets) for the top n transcriptional regulators to linked probes.

 ###### makeScatter4probe
 	T: Make simple scatterplots for the enhancer probes users have selected and listed in a file containing the name 'probes_of_interest' placed in ./external.data/otherinfo/

 	F: Don't generate simple scatterplots for the probes specified by the user in ./external.data/otherinfo

 ###### hypoGposSurvival